 What is residents’ parking?

-Residents’ parking schemes are designed to prioritise on-street parking spaces for local residents, especially where they are having difficulties parking near home.
-Schemes are intended to deter non-residents like commuters and shoppers from parking on residential streets.
+Residents’ parking schemes are designed to improve the availability of on-street parking spaces for local residents, especially where they are having difficulties parking near their home.
+Schemes are intended to deter non-residents such as commuters and shoppers from parking on residential streets.

 How does the residents’ parking scheme work?